 Métro: Alésia (line 4)

-Paris Streets 16eme | rue Jean de la Fontaine
+23. The 16th Arrondissment | rue Jean de la Fontaine

 At #16 is the most whimsical and delightful creation of Hector Guimard, a French architect and designer.
 Castel Béranger (1895-1898), the first solo project for Hector Guimard, is a masterpiece of the French Art Nouveau style.
 Ornate details grace the exterior doorways, railings and downspouts.
 And what about that seafoam green colour?
 Today Castel Béranger is still a show stopper!
-Don’t miss this Paris street!
+Don’t miss this Parisian street!

-Tip: At #60 you will discover another masterpiece by Hector Guimard
+At #60 you will discover another masterpiece by Hector Guimard

 Read More: Art Nouveau in Paris | The 16th Arrondissement will lead you to other Art Nouveau treasures near Castel Béranger.